Conspiracy Theories and Misinformation: Where Does Vocal Draw the Line?

 WayFair Trafficking of Children

-I first learned of this conspiracy when, like many others, I was tempted by the occasional affordability and the many 5-star reviews to furnish my new apartment via this nationwide supplier of couches and home goods.
+I first learned of this conspiracy when, like many others, I found myself tempted by countless 5-star reviews to furnish my new apartment via this nationwide supplier of couches and home goods.
 Little did I know that beneath the surface of this sluggish and generally unnavigable website was an underworld of evil...

-Just kidding — the theory that Wayfair was using high-priced items denoted with girls' names like "Neriah" and "Alyvia" as encrypted codes to auction off children to high-paying elites is... "baseless" feels far too weak, but you get the idea.
+OK, but in all seriousness — the theory that Wayfair is using high-priced items denoted with girls' names like "Neriah" and "Alyvia" as encrypted codes to auction off children to high-paying elites is... "baseless" feels far too weak, but you get the idea.

 The Elders of Zion